NishaSinha123/Electricity-Consumption/README.md

 # Electricity-Consumption
-This is used for identify the electricity consumption
+This is used for identify the electricity consumption author=Nisha Sinha